DebiDev/TheaterJS/README.md

 ## Localized Keyboards

 When making a mistake, an actor's gonna type a random character near the one he intended to.
-Those characters are taken from a "mapped" keyboard that you can configure on TheaterJS' instantiation: `theaterJS({locale: 'en'})`.
+Those characters are taken from a "mapped" keyboard that you can configure on TheaterTS' instantiation: `TheaterTS(new TheaterConfig(true, true, new SpeedConfig(80, 80), new SpeedConfig(450, 450), 'en'))`.

+Available keyboard: 'en', 'fr', 'da', 'de', 'pl', 'pt', 'ru', 'es', 'el'